makdoom/Pytube/README.md

 # Pytube
 A Youtube Video/Audio Downloader in Python.
-To installe the application double click on pytube setup.exe (executable) file, install it and ENJOY !!!
+To install the application double click on pytube setup.exe (executable) file, install it and ENJOY !!!